surister/cratedb-guide/docs/admin/performance/inserts/methods.rst

 Bulk operations
 ---------------

-You can use the `bulk operations`_ feature of the `CrateDB HTTP endpoint`_ to perform many inserts in a single operation.
+You can use the :ref:`bulk operations <crate-reference:http-bulk-ops>` feature of the :ref:`CrateDB HTTP endpoint <crate-reference:interface-http>` to perform many inserts in a single operation.

-The advantages are the same as using the :ref:`UNNEST method<inserts_unnest>`:
+The advantages are the same as using the :ref:`UNNEST method <inserts_unnest>`:

 - Significantly less internal network traffic than executing each insert statement individually